Indentured servitude

 Indentured servitude is a form of labor in which a person is contracted to work without salary for a specific number of years.
-The contract, called an "indenture", may be entered "voluntarily" for purported eventual compensation or debt repayment, or it may be imposed as a judicial punishment.
-Historically, it has been used to pay for apprenticeships, typically when an apprentice agreed to work for free for a master tradesman to learn a trade (similar to a modern internship but for a fixed length of time, usually seven years or less).
-Later it was also used as a way for a person to pay the cost of transportation to colonies in the Americas.
+The contract, called an "indenture", may be entered voluntarily for a prepaid lump sum, as payment for some good or service (e.g. travel), purported eventual compensation, or debt repayment.
+An indenture may also be imposed involuntarily as a judicial punishment.
+The practice has been compared to the similar institution of slavery, although there are differences.

+Historically, in an apprenticeship, an apprentice worked with no pay for a master tradesman to learn a trade.
+This was often for a fixed length of time, usually seven years or less.
+Apprenticeship was not the same as indentureship, although many apprentices were tricked into falling into debt and thus having to indenture themselves for years more to pay off such sums.

-Like any loan, an indenture could be sold; most employers had to depend on middlemen to recruit and transport the workers so indentures (indentured workers) were commonly bought and sold when they arrived at their destinations.
-Like prices of slaves, their price went up or down depending on supply and demand.
-When the indenture (loan) was paid off, the worker was free.
-Sometimes they might be given a plot of land.
+Like any loan, an indenture could be sold.
+Most masters had to depend on middlemen or ships' masters to recruit and transport the workers, so indentureships were commonly sold by such men to planters or others upon the ships' arrival.
+Like slaves, their prices went up or down, depending on supply and demand.
+When the indenture (loan) was paid off, the worker was free but not always in good health or of sound body.
+Sometimes they might be given a plot of land or a small sum to buy it, but the land was usually poor.

-Indentured workers could usually marry, move about locally as long as the work got done, read whatever they wanted, and take classes.

-The Americas
+Americas

-North America

 Until the late 18th century, indentured servitude was common in British America.
 It was often a way for Europeans to migrate to the American colonies: they signed an indenture in return for a costly passage.
-However, the system was also used to exploit Asians (mostly from India and China) who wanted to migrate to the New World.
+However, the system was also used to exploit many of them, as well as Asians (mostly from India and China) who wanted to migrate to the New World.
 These Asian people were used mainly to construct roads and railway systems.
 After their indenture expired, the immigrants were free to work for themselves or another employer.
-At least one economist has suggested that indentured servitude occurred largely as "an institutional response to a capital market imperfection".
+At least one economist has suggested that "indentured servitude was an economic arrangement designed to iron out imperfections in the capital market".

 In some cases, the indenture was made with a ship's master, who sold the indenture to an employer in the colonies.
 Most indentured servants worked as farm laborers or domestic servants, although some were apprenticed to craftsmen.

 The terms of an indenture were not always enforced by American courts, although runaways were usually sought out and returned to their employer.